As the heart of the defense, linebackers are expected to be reactive.

 Why Do It

-This exercise will target your pecs, triceps, and the anterior and lateral heads of your deltoids.
+This exercise targets your pecs, triceps, and deltoids.

 This helps Miller with pushing motions, which is crucial for when he needs to shove his way past an offensive lineman.